BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Introduction

-The rest of this paper is organized as follows.
-Section II provides a survey of AI-enabled wireless networks.
-Section III introduces the problem definition and the concept of BERT4beam.
+The rest of this paper is organized as follows. {Section II reviews both CVX-based wireless design and emerging AI-enabled wireless communications.} Section III introduces the problem definition and the concept of BERT4beam.
 Section IV and Section V detail two BERT-based models.
 Section VI presents numerical results and evaluation.
-Section VI concludes the paper.
+Section VII concludes the paper.